 The Lasting Effect of the Stanford Prison Experiment

 The Stanford Prison Experiment seems to have raised more questions than it answered.
 Where should psychologists draw the line when it comes to subjecting participants to distress?
 How easily can psychologists blur the lines of “experiment” vs. “simulation” or “drama?”
 And if the Stanford Prison Experiment didn’t exactly answer its original questions about power dynamics and obedience, what similar experiments can?
+How can the Stanford Prison experiment be improved?

 These are just some of the questions that psychologists face today.
 Maybe your work can help to figure out the answers!